JonathanMitchell1234/JobMatcher/README.md

 # JobMatcher

 JobMatcher is a web application that helps users find job postings that best match their resume.
 The application scrapes job listings from various job sites and uses a generative AI model to analyze and match the jobs to the user's resume.
+This project is currently under early active development but is fully functional.

+Job Scraping is enabled by [Bunsly/JobSpy](https://github.com/Bunsly/JobSpy/tree/main).
+Shoutout to their work on creating/maintaining the JobSpy package.

 ## Features